VideoGameBench: Can Vision-Language Models complete popular video games?: Results

-\paragraph{\vgagent{} lacks planning and memory management abilities.} We frequently observe frontier models struggling to track game state information and objectives, similar to findings in other visual game benchmarks like \citep{balrog_ai,hu2025gamearenaevaluatingllmreasoning}.
-These limitations lead to incorrect decision making or repeated action loops so agents cannot progress further in the game -- for example, in \textit{Doom II}, \vgagent{} with GPT-4o overwrites its textual scratchpad memory after reaching a new zone, deleting information on where its been before, and thus repeatedly traveling back and forth between the same zones (see Appendix~\ref{appendix:vgagent-lacks-memory}).
+\paragraph{\vgagent{} lacks planning and memory management abilities.} We frequently observe frontier models struggling to track game state information and objectives, similar to findings in other visual game benchmarks like \citep{balrog_ai,hu2025gamearenaevaluatingllmreasoning,hu2025lmgamebenchgoodllmsplaying}.
+These limitations lead to incorrect decision making or repeated action loops so agents cannot progress further in the game -- for example, in \textit{Doom II}, \vgagent{} with GPT-4o overwrites its textual scratchpad memory after reaching a new zone, deleting information on where its been before, and thus repeatedly traveling back and forth between the same zones.
+In \textit{Pokemon Crystal}, \vgagent{} with GPT-4o quickly forgets its primary objective to deliver a package and other information about its game state (see Appendix~\ref{appendix:vgagent-lacks-memory}).

-\paragraph{The effect of agent scaffolds on video game performance.} We find that the performance of all frontier models using \vgagent{} on \textit{Pokemon Crystal} is much worse than both the \textit{Claude Plays Pokemon}~\citep{claudeplayspokemon_twitch} and \textit{Gemini Plays Pokemon}~\citep{geminiplayspokemon_twitch} agents on \textit{Pokemon Red} and \textit{Pokemon Blue} respectively, both of which are very similar to \textit{Pokemon Crystal} in \benchmarkname{}.
-We believe that this performance gap can mainly be attributed to the additional information, tools, and scaffolding provided to these agents, which may negate many of the limitations we observed.
-For \benchmarkname{}, we enforce strict rules regarding external information, tool use, and agent scaffolds to better focus on evaluating the capabilities of unassisted VLMs.